transloadit/uppy/website/src/_posts/2019-03-26-30daystoliftoff-day1.md

 ## A new post every day

-We have added all tasks to a project board, and we thought it might be a fun idea to keep you updated on our day-to-day progress, so we set ourselves an additional challenge: apart from getting Uppy ready for 1.0, we're also going to **write a blog post about it every day**, for thirty days.
+We have added all tasks to a project board, and we thought it might be a fun idea to keep you updated on our day-to-day progress.
+So, we set ourselves an additional challenge: apart from getting Uppy ready for 1.0, we're also going to **write a blog post about it every day**, for thirty days.
 Starting with this one.

 A post each day may prove hard to do, but we think it's worth a try.
 It really fits with the open way in which we have been developing Uppy for the past few years, and gives you a look behind the scenes as we're getting ready for the home stretch.
 And hopefully we also succeed in spreading the word even farther, reaching people that don't yet know about Uppy, but would be happy to!